Courses

 • Authority:

 It refers to the right of an individual to command his or her subordinate and take action within the scope of his or her position.
 Authority flows in a downward direction, that is top to bottom, as the superior has authority over his subordinate.
-Also the level of authority increases as one moves higher in the management hierarchy.
+Also, the level of authority increases as one moves higher in the management hierarchy.

 • Responsibility:

 Responsibility is the obligation of a subordinate to properly perform the duties assigned by the superior.
-It always flows in upward direction, as the subordinate is responsible for his superior.
+It always flows in an upward direction, as the subordinate is responsible for his superior.

 • Accountability:

 Accountability means being answerable for the outcome of the assigned work.
-It flows from bottom to top, that is in upward direction, as a subordinate is accountable for his work and performance to his superior.
+It flows from bottom to top, that is in an upward direction, as a subordinate is accountable for his work and performance to his superior.

-Difference between Authority, Responsibility and Accountability
+Difference Between Authority, Responsibility, and Accountability

 BASIS